-In some places, the main threat is flooding, elsewhere it’s tornadoes.
+In some places, the main threat is flooding; elsewhere, it’s twisters.
 Meanwhile, earthquakes are a constant preoccupation in parts of the country.

 - Cut costs.
 Get the coverage you need affordably with such strategies as discounts, comparison shopping and higher deductibles.
 Here are eight ways to cut the cost of homeowners insurance.

 - Inventory your possessions.
 You’ll save money and time making a claim by having a video record of your home’s contents.
 Read “6 Tips for Making a Home Inventory Right Now.”

-- Get liability coverage.
+- Make sure you have enough liability coverage.
 If someone is hurt in your home or by someone in your family, including pets, your homeowners policy’s liability coverage pays damages and court costs.
 Most homeowners insurance policies have a minimum $100,000 liability limit, according to the Insurance Information Institute, an insurance industry nonprofit.
 “Increasingly, it is recommended that homeowners consider purchasing at least $300,000 to $500,000 worth of coverage of liability protection,” the institute says.

 Here’s a summary of what home insurance policies do and don’t cover, along with steps to take to protect yourself at a price you can afford.

 Wildfires: Are you covered?

-Your homeowners policy probably doesn’t cover many disasters, including mudslides, sinkholes, war, pollution, mold, sewer backup, landslides, earthquakes and floods.
+Your homeowners policy probably doesn’t cover many disasters, including mudslides, sinkholes, war, pollution, mold, sewer backups, landslides, earthquakes and floods.
 But it does protect against fire, including wildfires, says the National Fire Protection Association’s Firewise site.

 Do you have enough coverage?
 The Insurance Information Institute advises buying enough to: